-Item No.: 143-2852+R0509 Date of Meeting: May 28-29, 2009 Institution: Montana State University-Great Falls CO y-Great Falls COT Program Title: Certificate Of Applied So cience In Collision And Refinishing Technology

-Com the r missione ext regu er's desig ılar meeti nose that may be approved by the Commissioner of Higher Education or the nee.
-The approval of such proposals will be conveyed to the Board of Regents at ng of the board.
-The institution must file the request with the Office of the er Education by means of a memo to the Deputy Commissioner. tyr an oically chand (c) the on requested (check all that apply): Level I proposals include campus initiatives aracterized by (a) minimal costs; (b) clear adherence to approved campus mission; absence of significant programmatic impact on other institutions within the Montana System and Community Colleges.
-1. 2.
-Re-titling existing majors, minors, options and certificates; (e.g. from B.S. in Mechanized Agriculture to B.S. in Agricultural Operations Technology); Eliminating existing majors, minors, options and certificates via a Program ۷.
-Terminating Checklist; 3.
-Adding new minors or certificates where there is a major; 4.
+Item No.: 143-2852+R0509 Date of Meeting: May 28-29, 2009 Institution: Montana State University-Great Falls COT Program Title: Certificate Of Applied Science In Collision And Refinishing Technology the r ext re gular meet gnee.
+The approval of such proposals will be conveyed to the Board of Regents at ing of the board.
+The institution must file the request with the Office of the ner Education by means of a memo to the Deputy Commissioner. typically ch and (c) the ion requested (check all that apply): aracterized by (a) minimal costs; (b) clear adherence to approved campus mission; absence of significant programmatic impact on other institutions within the Montana System and Community Colleges. $\boxtimes$ ] 1.
+Re-titling existing majors, minors, options and certificates; (e.g. from B.S. in Mechanized Agriculture to B.S. in Agricultural Operations Technology); 2.
+Eliminating existing majors, minors, options and certificates via a Program Termination Checklist; 3.
+Adding new minors or certificates where there is a major; ] 4.
 Adding new minors or certificates where there is an option in a major; 5.
-Departmental mergers and name changes; $\bowtie$ 6.
-Program revisions; and 7.
-Distance delivery of previously authorized degree programs. ch ite or ief acade ms for ind designee Level II documentation: With Level II documentation circulated to all campus mic officers in advance, the Commissioner or designee may propose additional clusion in the Level I process.
-For these items to move forward, the Commissioner must reach consensus with the chief academic officers.
-When consensus is not ne Commissioner or designee will move the item to the Level II review process.
-1. 2.
-Options within an existing major or degree; Eliminating organizational units within larger institutions such as departments, divisions and colleges or schools with the exception of the five Colleges of Technology where changes require Board action; 3.
+Departmental mergers and name changes; $\boxtimes$ Program revisions; and 7.
+Distance delivery of previously authorized degree programs. chief acade items for in or designed h Level II documentation: With Level II documentation circulated to all campus emic officers in advance, the Commissioner or designee may propose additional clusion in the Level I process.
+For these items to move forward, the Commissioner e must reach consensus with the chief academic officers.
+When consensus is not he Commissioner or designee will move the item to the Level II review process. ] 1. ] 2.
+Options within an existing major or degree; Eliminating organizational units within larger institutions such as departments, divisions and colleges or schools with the exception of the five Colleges of 1 2 Technology where changes require Board action; ] 3.
 Consolidating existing programs and/or degrees.
-Sc do pu re pr cience De ocumenta oblic secto gular Boa ovision w Certificate or A.A.S. degree programs: Certificate or Associate of Applied gree Programs may be submitted as Level I proposals, with memo and backup tion, when they are offered in cooperation with and/or at the request of private or or partners and the decision point to offer the program is not consistent with the ard of Regents program approval process.
-Level I approval for programs under this till be limited to two years.
+Science De documenta public secto regular Boa provision w egree Programs may be submitted as Level I proposals, with memo and backup attion, when they are offered in cooperation with and/or at the request of private or partners and the decision point to offer the program is not consistent with the ard of Regents program approval process.
+Level I approval for programs under this will be limited to two years.
 Continuation of a program beyond the two years will normal program approval process as Level II Proposals.
 All other Certificate or Associate Degree programs may be placed on submission at any Board of Regents meeting.
 They will be placed on action agendas at subsequent meetings.
 All campuses agree to insure that all other